Alexander-Jing/MI_attention/MI_Training/ReadMe.txt

-1. The communication between matlab and unity3D, matlab and server matlab -> unity
+1. The communication of motor imagery between matlab and unity3D, matlab and server matlab -> unity
 	SceneControl 0
 	SceneCross 1